 What Does a Diagnostic Medical Sonographer Do?

 A diagnostic medical sonographer is a healthcare professional who obtains ultrasound images to help doctors diagnose and treat medical conditions.
-Sonographers are highly skilled in using specialized equipment to create images of the body's internal organs and tissues.
+Sonographers are highly trained in using specialized equipment to create images of the body's internal organs and tissues.
 These images can help doctors detect tumors, cysts, blood clots, and other medical problems.
 Sonography is also commonly used to assess the health of a fetus during pregnancy.

 In addition to operating the ultrasound equipment, diagnostic medical sonographers are responsible for explaining the procedure to patients, maintaining patient records, and assisting physicians during exams and procedures.
 They may also help with biopsies or other invasive procedures.